Support Historic Germanna

-Those who remember the Germanna Foundation through a will, trust, designation or other planned gift, are invited to join in the Germanna Legacy Society.
+Those who remember the Historic Germanna through a will, trust, designation or other planned gift, are invited to join in the Germanna Legacy Society.
 Too often, these gifts are unrecognized because we are unaware of these special gifts until the donor has passed away.
 The Germanna Legacy Society provides a way to recognize and thank donors during their lifetimes, and ensure that your wishes are properly documented.

 Involvement in the Legacy Society gives you the opportunity to enjoy the company of others who, like yourself, care about leaving a legacy to protect and strengthen this 300 year-old community.

 You may choose to remain anonymous in your philanthropy.
 However, participation in the Legacy Society can be an inspirational experience, and may encourage others to look toward the future and how they too may have an enduring impact on the causes they care about.

 Only a statement of intent to leave a gift to the Germanna Foundation is required.
 No documentation of gift amount or type is necessary.
 Germanna Legacy Society members may designate the use of the distributions from their future gifts, or may leave the distributions to the discretion of our Board of Trustees.
 A Germanna Legacy Society gift may be used to establish a new fund or may be added to any of Historic Germanna’s existing funds.